5 Common Mistakes When Buying an Ice Hockey Stick

 “I play Bauer because everyone plays Bauer.”

-"My buddy has CCM, so I’ll go with CCM."
+“My teammate uses CCM, so I’ll take CCM.”

 Big brands are good – but not automatically good for you.